 - Repeat on the other side by coming to Warrior II with your left knee bent.

-For some extra support, you can grab a yoga block and use it to help lift your torso up.
+For some extra support with half moon pose, you can grab a yoga block and use it to help lift your torso up.
 Or for a challenge, see if you can hover your bottom hand off the floor.
 Notice how your belief in your capacity here can shift daily and also influence your balance.
 See if you can tap into a sense of inner steadiness that is always with you as a mindset.

 Move 6: Bridge Lift